hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 darkness to Him who is omniscient, the All-Knowing.
 His glory is in heaven, on earth and everywhere.

-He who has become the mind, the Prânâ, He who is the leader in the body, He who is established in the food, the energy of life.
+He who has become the mind, the Prānā, He who is the leader in the body, He who is established in the food, the energy of life.
 By supreme knowledge the sages see Him whose nature is bliss, who shines as immortality.( Mundaka Upanishad 2.2.8.)
 (This is another of the sentences very much quoted.)

-There are two words: one is *Jnâna*, the other *Vijnâna*.
+There are two words: one is *Jnāna*, the other *Vijnāna*.
 Jnana may be translated as science — this means intellectual \[knowledge\] only — and Vijnana as realization.
 God cannot be perceived by intellectual knowledge.
 He who has realized \[the Self\] by that supreme knowledge —